 Use Search It, our discovery tool, to locate books, articles, music, movies, ebooks and more.
-It searches our online catalog and most, but not all, of our databases.
+It searches our local collection and most, but not all, of our databases.
 It returns results that can be refined various ways including Peer-reviewed Journals, Full Text resources, Topic, and Creation Date.
 Access it from the search box in the middle of the K-State Libraries homepage.

 To locate articles in a database, first go to the K-State Libraries homepage, hover over the Research tab and choose databases at the top of the screen.
 The databases page includes several features that will help you to discover the right database for your area of study.

-From the databases landing page, you'll see Credo Reference.
-If you're looking for background information and are interested in our collection of electronic reference books, give Credo Reference a try.
-You'll also see a database we recommend as a great starting place - Proquest Research Library.
+From the databases landing page, you'll see a database that we recommend as a great place to start - Proquest Research Library.
 We have databases that cover specific topics.
-If you're interested in of these, use the academic subject areas listed in the right sidebar, which are organized according to K-State's colleges and departments.
+If you're interested in one of these, use the academic subject areas listed in the right sidebar, which are organized according to K-State's colleges and departments.